wbudic/PerlCNF/README.md

 This project also contains custom build TestManager module for general and all test driven development.

-It is at current v.2.8, and specification implemented.
+It is at current v.2.9, and specification implemented.

 ### [You can find the specification here](./Specifications_For_CNF_ReadMe.md).

 ---

 ## Status
+(2023-14-6) - v.2.9, new meta flags and priority can be set via these pre-evaluation settings for instructions.
+              Node processing on demand and JSON translation on demand of CNFNode's (TREE instruction) is now available.
+              Online demo made available.

-(2024-5-13) - v.2.8, has new instructions VARIABLE, to stream line under one tag like CONST, but for anons.
+(2023-5-13) - v.2.8, has new instructions VARIABLE, to streamline under one tag like CONST, but for anons.
 Has better tag mauling algorithm.
 PLUGIN code has been improved, particularly the synchronizing and the linking of properties.

 (2022-11-18) - PerlCNF now provides custom test manager and test cases.